chilcano/mtls-apps-examples/1-greeting-java/README.20210317.md

     key-store-password: secret
 ```

-#### 3. Run the REST service and test the One-way TLS connection.
+#### 4. Run the REST service and test the One-way TLS connection.

 ```sh
 mvn clean spring-boot:run
 ```

-In other Wetty Terminal execute this:
+In other terminal execute this:
 ```sh
 curl --insecure -v https://localhost:9443/greeting